TabishSarfraz/RobotToyPractice/README.md

 ```

 #### Test Data
-Test data files have been included in the project and are located under src/test/resources directory in .txt file extension.
+Test data files have been included in the project and are located under src/test/resources directory.
+The test data files have .txt extension.

 ## Command inputs to robot
 The commands are given to the robot using the standard input from the screen.